The Cleaving: Vietnamese Writers in the Diaspora Launch Party | Mechanics' Institute

 Saturday, April 12, 2025 - 6:30 pm

-Celebrate the launch of The Cleaving: Vietnamese Writers in the Diaspora, the first and only book to gather the voices and perspectives of Vietnamese diasporic authors from across the globe, with readings by Viet Thanh Nguyen, Isabelle Thuy Pelaud, Aimee Phan, and Nguyễn Phan Quế Mai.
+Celebrate the launch of The Cleaving: Vietnamese Writers in the Diaspora, the first and only book to gather the voices and perspectives of Vietnamese diasporic authors from across the globe, with Viet Thanh Nguyen, Isabelle Thuy Pelaud, Aimee Phan, and Nguyễn Phan Quế Mai.

 The Cleaving brings together Vietnamese artists and writers from around the world in conversation about their craft and how their work has been shaped and received by mainstream culture and their own communities.
 This collection highlights how Vietnamese diasporic writers speak about having been cleaved—a condition in which they have been separated from, yet still hew to, the country that they have left behind.

 Composed of eighteen dialogues among thirty-seven writers from France, Indonesia, Kyrgyzstan, Canada, Australia, Israel, and the United States, the book expands on the many lives that Vietnamese writers inhabit.
 The dialogues touch on family history, legacies of colonialism and militarism, and the writers' own artistic and literary achievements.
 Taken together, these conversations insist on a deeper reckoning with the conditions of displacement.
+Photos and/or video may be taken at the event.

-Co-sponsored by the Diasporic Vietnamese Artists Network (DVAN).
+Co-presented by the Diasporic Vietnamese Artists Network (DVAN).

 About the Speakers